Blood-stained Dove Shell, Columbella haemastoma

 Phylogeny: The Blood-strained Dove Shell, Columbella haemastoma (G.B.
 Sowerby l, 1832), is a gastropod mollusk that is a member of the Columbellidae Family of Dove Shells.
 The genus Columbella is one of seventy-seven genera in this family, and there are eighteen species in this genus.
 This species is also known as the Orange-lipped Dove Shell.

-Description: The Blood-strained Dove Shell shell is diamond shaped and has a smooth surface.
+Description: The Blood-strained Dove Shell is diamond shaped and has a smooth surface.
 The top of the body whorl is extra wide, forming a “spout” at the aperture; the aperture has dentition on both sides.
 The shell’s color is a combination of very dark brown, chestnut, reddish-brown, or orange-brown blotches, interrupted by white blotches or zigzags.
 The aperture is orange to reddish-orange, giving way to a white interior.
 Blood-strained Dove Shells reach a maximum length of 2.5 cm (1.0 inch) and 1.3 cm (0.5 inches) in height.

 Synonyms: None